Matthew Willner, LCSW

 Alternative Relationship Structures

 I work with clients across the spectrum of non-traditional relationship structures, including nonmonogamy, polyamory, and kink.
-I offer a knowledgable and affirming space that celebrates all identities and relationship configurations.
+I offer a knowledgeable and affirming space that celebrates all identities and relationship configurations.

 Sessions are 55 minutes long and my fee for relationship therapy is $275 per session.
 I practice virtually, allowing for flexibility and comfort in your own environment.
+I work with individuals and couples virtually across New York, New Jersey (pending), and Colorado.
 To ensure we are a good match for your journey, I provide a free 15-minute initial consultation.